1on1security/DShieldManager/README.md

 # DShieldManager
+### 30 April 2024 - This project is not being actively maintained.

 DShield provides a platform for users of firewalls to share intrusion information.
 DShield is a free and open service.